thoughtspot/thoughtspot.github.io/_admin/setup/customize-style.md

 ![]({{ site.baseurl }}/images/custom-style-reset.png)

-The table below lists the style customizations you can configure.
+The following table lists the style customizations you can configure.

 <table>
   <tr>